CaroyEdu/crypto-trading-sim/README.md

 ### 2. Install dependencies and run the application

-From the project root, navigate to the `frontend` folder and install dependencies:
+From the project root, navigate to the `frontend/crypto-frontend` folder and install dependencies:

 ```bash
 cd frontend/crypto-frontend